Infertility in Women

 - Pelvic inflammatory disease

-- Previous surgeries which have changed pelvic structures or caused scar tissue in the pelvis
+- Previous surgeries that have changed pelvic structures or caused scar tissue in the pelvis

 - Ectopic pregnancies